radinformatics/bone-age/README.md

 	optional arguments:
 	  -h, --help       show this help message and exit --image IMAGE    Path to single bone image.
-	  --folder FOLDER  Path to folder of images to parse.
+	  --output OUTPUT  Path to output file to write results.
 	  --gender {M,F}   the gender of the individual (M or F), default is M (male) --width WIDTH    warped width to resize the image in pixels (default 256) --height HEIGHT  warped height to resize the image in pixels (default 256)